FISHARMNIC/HAMprimeC2/README.md

 Example linked list format.
 In my opinion, this is a good demo on how simple HAM can be
 * Notice how seamless things like adding a new element, or removing one
 * Compare it to something like C. No mallocs, frees, pointer confusion, etc.
-* The only "hurdle" is the idea of borrowing, which can be understood quickly */
+*/

 Linked format